PCPATCH: software for the topological construction of multigrid relaxation methods: Applications

 If $\Omega$ is simply connected then this de Rham complex is exact, i.e.~every divergence-free function in \honev is the rotated gradient of a function in \htwo.
 The existence of a suitable space decomposition for degree $k$ vector fields thus hinges on the existence of a local basis for $C^1(\Omega)$-conforming degree $k+1$ scalar fields.
 An important result of \citet{morgan1975} guarantees the existence of a local basis that is captured by a vertex-star iteration for $k \ge 4$.
 This vertex-star iteration can be easily implemented with \pcpatch via the options given in \cref{lst:vertexstar}.

-We consider the continuous Lagrange discretisation of \eqref{eqn:ip} with $\Omega = (0, 1)^2$, $f = (1, 1)$, $\mu = 1$ and $\gamma$ varying from $10^0$ to $10^4$.
+We consider the continuous Lagrange discretisation of~\eqref{eqn:ip} with $\Omega = (0, 1)^2$, $f = (1, 1)$, $\mu = 1$ and $\gamma$ varying from $10^0$ to $10^4$.
 The degree of the polynomials employed on each cell $k$ was varied from $k = 1, \dots, 6$.
-The problem was solved with the conjugate gradient method preconditioned by a full multigrid cycle and vertex-star relaxation with partition of unity weighting 1/3 (as each degree of freedom is in at most three patches).
+The problem was solved with the conjugate gradient method preconditioned by a full multigrid cycle and vertex-star relaxation with damping of $1/3$.
 The base mesh was a $10 \times 10$ grid and five levels of mesh refinement were used for all problems.

 The results are presented in \cref{tab:ip}.
 The results are strikingly different for $k < 4$ and $k \ge 4$.
 For $k < 4$, the solver exhibits strong $\gamma$-dependence, with the iteration counts blowing up as $\gamma$ increases.
 However, for $k \ge 4$, the iteration counts are $\gamma$-robust.
-This is exactly as one would expect from the theory of Morgan and Scott, which guarantees that the star iteration captures the kernel in the sense of \eqref{eqn:lee2007} for $k \ge 4$.
+This is exactly as one would expect from the results of Morgan and Scott, which guarantee that the star iteration captures the kernel in the sense of~\eqref{eqn:lee2007} for $k \ge 4$.
 This is a striking illustration of the sharpness of the abstract theory.